 The obvious approach was to declare the already collaborating development teams and test teams to a SCRUM development team.

-In the SCRUM framework a SCRUM master is a person who is responsible for moderation of the SCRUM principle within the project.
-This person is supposed to be a moderator which is responsible for introducing the SCRUM within the project.
-This means he is responsible for explanation of how SCRUM actually works, to explain everybody his role in the team to pay attention that SCRUM rules are respected with regards to daily scrum meeting, scrum retrospective etc. Also, it is the SCRUM master who is responsible to challenge any obstacles which might prevent the development team from performing its work.
+In the SCRUM framework, a SCRUM master is a person who is responsible for the moderation of the SCRUM principle within the project.
+This person is supposed to be a moderator who is responsible for introducing the SCRUM within the project.
+This means he is responsible for the explanation of how SCRUM actually works, explaining to everybody his role in the team to pay attention that SCRUM rules are respected with regards to daily scrum meetings, scrum retrospectives, etc. Also, it is the SCRUM master who is responsible to challenge any obstacles which might prevent the development team from performing its work.

-This part was taken over by project manager(s), and development team itself.
+This part was taken over by the project manager(s), and the development team itself.

 In SCRUM Product Owner has the task to be the connection between external stakeholders and the development team.
 His most important tasks are:

-- Clarification of expectations regarding functionality towards development team
+Clarification of expectations regarding functionality towards the development team

-- Keeping track of priorities of items in product backlog
+Keeping track of priorities of items in the product backlog

-- Providing definition of done for a sprint
+Providing a definition of done for a sprint

-Specification team had to adapt its work to the SCRUM approach of the development team.
+The specification team had to adapt its work to the SCRUM approach of the development team.
 On the other side customer still insisted on formally approving any functionality prior to its implementation.
-This resulted in a somehow contradictory situation of a project following a “waterfall” approach towards outside world and agile (using SCRUM) on the inside.
+This resulted in a somehow contradictory situation of a project following a “waterfall” approach towards the outside world and agile (using SCRUM) on the inside.

-Following challenges were encountered by the specification team when changing to SCRUM approach:
+Following challenges were encountered by the specification team when changing to the SCRUM approach:

-- The specification artefacts consisting of Use Cases, functional and system requirements and wireframe elements connected with an underlying data model don’t fit in to the typical User-Story based requirements communication used by SCRUM.
-Therefore, specification team had to support development and test team in order to find the best way to include these items in product and sprint backlog.
+The specification artifacts consisting of Use Cases, functional and system requirements and wireframe elements connected with an underlying data model do not fit into the typical User-Story based requirements communication used by SCRUM.
+Therefore, the specification team had to support the development and test team in order to find the best way to include these items in the product and sprint backlog.

-- Customer insisted on formal approval of any functionality prior to its implementation.
-Receiving a formal approval was time costly due to lack of resources.
+The customer insisted on the formal approval of any functionality prior to its implementation.
+Receiving formal approval was time-costly due to a lack of resources.
 On the other hand, project management insisted that as much functionality as possible shall be delivered as quickly as possible

-- Prioritize functionality items and discovered bugs in order to decide what to include into the next sprint
+Prioritize functionality items and discovered bugs in order to decide what to include in the next sprint

-- Discuss already approved features with customer again in case that during a sprint implementation turned out to be too complex and try to find a way to resolve it.
+Discuss already approved features with customers again in case that during a sprint implementation turned out to be too complex and try to find a way to resolve it.

-Key part of SCRUM is the sprint and its sprint backlog.
-Sprint backlog is a subset of items from the product backlog which is promised to be delivered at the end of the sprint.
+A key part of SCRUM is the sprint and its sprint backlog.
+The sprint backlog is a subset of items from the product backlog which is promised to be delivered at the end of the sprint.